latenitelive/meson-docs/src/meson-token.md

 ## Token Functions

 - Miners get Token rewards after joining the meson network and devoting their server resources.
-- Miners can stake MSNs to accelerate the mining efficiency.
+- Miners can stake MSN to accelerate the mining efficiency.
-- Clients use MSNs to accelerate any internet media resource e.g file/images/video/streaming/website etc
+- Clients use MSN to accelerate any internet media resource e.g file/images/video/streaming/website etc
-- Anyone can use MSNs for election and voting of on-chain governance/proposals/etc.
+- Anyone can use MSN for election and voting of on-chain governance/proposals/etc.

 ## Total Token Inflation